pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 [
     {
         "code": 8005,
-        "error": "Transactions in TiDB encounter write conflicts.", "message": "See [the Troubleshoot section](https://pingcap.com/docs/stable/faq/tidb#troubleshoot) for the cause and solution.", },
+        "error": "Write Conflict, txnStartTS is stale",
+        "message": "Transactions in TiDB encounter write conflicts.", "workaround": "Check whether `tidb_disable_txn_auto_retry` is set to `on`.
+If so, set it to `off`; if it is already `off`, increase the value of `tidb_retry_limit` until the error no longer occurs."
+    },
     {
-        "code": 8110,
+        "code": 9005,
-        "error": "The Cartesian product operation cannot be executed.", "message": "Set cross-join in the configuration to true.\nThe second line."
+        "error": "Region is unavailable",
+        "message": "A certain Raft Group is not available, such as the number of replicas is not enough.\nThis error usually occurs when the TiKV server is busy or the TiKV node is down.", "workaround": "Check the status, monitoring data and log of the TiKV server."
     }
 ]
 ```